 Comic-Con and Conventions in Chicago

 Chicago is home to a variety of conventions well worth traveling to the windy city for.
 From Wizard World Comic Con to Chicago’s Comic & Entertainment Expo you’ll be sure to find reason to get into cosplay and join one of these lively events.
 I’m definitely putting the Expo on my bucket list!

 Comic Stores in Chicago

 I always stop by and support my local comic book store right before I fly out of a city to get airplane reading material.
 I just picked up a copy of Paper Girls from a local store in Chicago.
 There are tons to choose from, but I stopped by G-Mart Comics in Logan Square, since it was close to where I was staying.
 It was small, but they have what I was looking for and friendly employees.
-There’s also First Aid Comics, which has amazing reviews and Grahm Cracker comics if you’re staying downtown.
+Other options are First Aid Comics, which has amazing reviews and Grahm Cracker comics if you’re staying downtown.